seebk/GIMP-Lensfun/index.md

 You need to restart GIMP to detect the new plugin.

-###Supported Cameras/Lenses
+### Supported Cameras/Lenses

 Wether your camera/lens combination is supported depends on the database that comes with the lensfun library installed on your computer.
 Lensfun usually reads the distortion parameters from xml files located under /usr/share/lensfun.

-If your lens/camera combination is not part of the database it's no
+If your lens/camera combination is not part of the database that's no
 problem: Measuring the correction parameters is easy and can be done by yourself.
 Just follow
 <a href="http://lensfun.berlios.de/lens-calibration/lens-calibration.html" target="_blank">this tutorial</a>